 The Ableton Push 2 midi controller might be the preferred option among the pros, but what if your budget won’t give you access to this advanced system?

 No need for concern, as there are Ableton Push alternative options that still give you the features you need to make every track you produce better than the last one.

-With experience in working with many types of controllers and instrument systems, I have come across good and bad Ableton Push alternatives.
-Read on as I reveal what alternatives are really worth it if your budget is too low for the Ableton Push.
+With experience in working with many types of controllers and instrument systems, we have come across good and bad Push 2 alternatives.

 1. Akai MPD 218

 READ MORE: Akai MPD 218 | A Complete Review

 When portability is a priority while looking at Push 2 alternatives, the Akai MPD 218 should be at the top of your list.
 A compact design accompanied by the strong build quality and professional functions make this live controller the beatmakers choice.